Get Tech Tips

 The name “start winding” is an antiquated term for the single-phase residential industry.

-It's leftover from the days when CSIR (capacitor start, induction run) motors were still used commonly.
+It came from the days when CSIR (capacitor start, induction run) motors were still used commonly.
 In a CSIR motor, the start relay removes the start winding when the motor gets near full speed, and then the motor would “run” completely on one winding (like the diagram shown above).

 I wish we would call the run winding the “primary” winding and the start winding the “auxiliary” or “supplemental.”
 Alas, my last name is Orr, not Westinghouse, Tesla, or Edison, so what do I know…?